What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at York Eye Associates help patients from all over Gainesville or Sherman, Texas. our optometric team will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact York Eye Associates to find out if scleral lenses are right for you.
+Our staff helps patients from all over Gainesville and Sherman, Texas, and our optometric team will provide a comprehensive evaluation and the highest level of care.